-Farm#2: Inactive dairy includes: tiestall barn with 2 pipelines for milking 70 cows; barn cleaner with engineered compost pad; office; Virgina counter slope heifer barn (1988); storage buildings.
+Farm#2: Inactive dairy includes: tiestall barn with 2 pipelines for milking 70 cows; barn cleaner with engineered compost pad; heated office; hay and feed storage areas; Virgina counter slope heifer barn (1988); storage buildings.

 Farm#3: Inactive dairy includes: 2 story bank barn (stanchions for 12 cows no longer there); original detached milkhouse (no milking equipment); large heated addition attached to barn (currently a workshop, could become a dairy/food processing room); primitive syrup shack; shed.